NataliVol4ipsa/BignumArithmetics/README.md

 This is a small self-educational project I decided to start in order to refresh memories of writing in C#.
 The final result gonna be reached by smaller steps:

 [DONE] 0.
-Learn more about git functionality (branches)

-[DONE] 0.1.
-Learn how to use git with Visual Studio 2017
+Learn how to use git with Visual Studio 2017 :D

 [DONE] 1.0.
-Set up project environment.
 Implement Interface\Abstract class for storing numbers.
-Create classes with operators overloading that inherit from the interface.
-These are : fixed point, fractional and 2..16-base numbers.
+Child classes will be : integer, fixed point, fractional, 2..16-base and maybe literal numbers.

 [DONE] 1.1.
 Implement simple reading and storing either from a console and file.